Wellhead Fatigue Mitigation

 Most wellhead system have issues with both the 30 inch or 36 inch conductor housing (low pressure housing) and the 18 ¾ wellhead housing and in particular the welds between the housings and the conductor and casings.
 Systems for wellhead fatigue mitigation systems are needed.

 The awareness has increased as there is now WLR monitoring instrumentation available for measuring the actual wellhead bending moments and the efficiency of wellhead load relief systems.
 The subsea wellhead manufacturers are working on reinforcements for future drilling, but this will not help on already planned operations on installed wells and in many cases the problem is transferred to the wellhead connector or the BOP.

 The seabed support can either be gravity based, such as clump weights and mudmats, or by using suction anchors or suction piles depending of the soil conditions on the drilling site.
 The solution works both in shallow water operations and in deeper waters.
-The BOP tethering based seabed support WLR mitigation method is normal used for subsea satellite wells or template wells where it is difficult to find suitable attachment points on the subsea structure.
+The BOP tethering based seabed support WLR mitigation method is normal used for subsea satellite wells or template wells where it is difficult to find suitable attachment points on the subsea foundation structures.